OpenBioSim/loch/README.md

 > While we have used Sire to create the OpenMM context, you can also write
 > the GCMC system to file and create the OpenMM context manually.

+> [!Note]
+> GCMC sampling must be performed in the NVT ensemble, hence the pressure
+> is set to `None` in the above example.
+However, bulk sampling moves can
+> be used as an effective barostat.

 5) Run dynamics with GCMC sampling:

 ```python